 APA PsycArticles includes full-text, peer-reviewed scholarly and scientific articles in psychology with articles from journals published by the American Psychological Association (APA), its imprint - the Educational Publishing Foundation (EPF), and from allied organizations including the Canadian Psychological Association and the Hogrefe Publishing Group.
 It includes all journal articles, book reviews, letters to the editor, and errata from each journal.
 Coverage spans 1894 to the present and nearly all APA journals go back to Volume 1, Issue 1.

 APA PsycArticles is part of the EBSCOhost platform.
 By default, this platform will open on the Advanced Search screen.
-You can enter general keywords and phrases in the top search box or switch to Basic Search by clicking the "Basic Search" link below the search boxes.
-Either way, APA PsycArticles will return results across its full collection that include some or all of your keywords.
+You can enter general keywords and phrases in the top search box or switch to Basic Search by clicking the "Basic search" link located to the right side of your screen, over the field dropdown menus.
+Either way, Academic Search Complete will return results across its full collection that include some or all of your keywords.

 Many of the EBSCOhost databases available at Norfolk State University search huge volumes of resources and using the Advanced Search to narrow your results is often advised.
 See the Advanced Search tab of this block for more information.